elisamrng/RiskAccountability/README.md

 This repository contains the work carried out during the internship of:

 **Emanuele Machetti**
 Bachelor's Degree in Computer Science
 Department of Computer Science
 University of Turin

 Under the supervision of
-**Roberto Micalizio and Elisa Marengo**
+**Matteo Baldoni, Cristina Baroglio, Elisa Marengo, and Roberto Micalizio**

 ------------------------------------------------------------------------